Hermann J. Wiemer Vineyard

 Hermann J Wiemer Vineyard

-Since 2007, the winery has been run by Hermann’s longtime apprentice Fred Merwarth and the agronomist Oskar Bynke.
-Fred works to further Hermann’s vision by precise and thorough vineyard management and winemaking, while Oskar focuses on winery operations.
+Since 2007, the winery has been led by Hermann’s apprentice Fred Merwarth and agronomist Oskar Bynke.
+Fred focuses on vineyard management and winemaking, while Oskar oversees the business operations.
+Together, they continue Hermann’s legacy while advancing sustainable practices.

 Click here to download a pdf overview of HJW’s recent press!